-- For a fee, you can request child seats, GPS devices, to pre-pay your fuel and more.
-If you're rental depot is a premium location, you will be required to pay an extra fee at the counter.
+For a fee, you can request child seats, GPS devices, to pre-pay your fuel and more.
+If your rental depot is a premium location, you will be required to pay an extra fee at the counter.
 Airports are often considered premium locations and attract a surcharge.

 For more information of adding extras, click here.